SOLD, Watercolor Pencil and Colored Pencil, 48 cm x 54.5 cm (19″ x 21.5″) | Print Code: PW10 | Print Sizes: A5, A4, A3, Oversize | Cards Available

 When it is genuine prophecy it will make an impact on us, and we will know that it is the Word of the Lord (1 Corinthians 14:24-25).
 Sometimes it is difficult for others to see immediate outward results, as the Word of God often comes like a double-edged scalpel that performs heart surgery deep on the inside of us.
 Nevertheless, the rain and snow which watered the earth months ago will eventually yield buds, then seeds for the sower somewhere down the track.

 Furthermore, wherever the Holy Spirit is present, so is his fruit (Galatians 5:22-23) as well as his ministry to glorify Jesus (John 16:14), to guide us into all truth (John 16:13) and to transform our characters to be Christlike (Romans 8:29).
 Just as genuine prophecy carries the living, active power of the Word of God, so also the genuine works of the Holy Spirit (who distributes prophetic words) will be evidenced by the fruit it bears in us.
 The Word of God is our “Field Guide” which helps us identify different spirits by their fruit.
 One of the fruits of the Spirit is self-control (Galatians 5:23) and the Word says that, “…the spirits of prophets are subject to the control of prophets.
 For God is not a God of disorder but of peace” (1 Corinthians 14:31-32).
 When the Holy Spirit brings forth prophetic words through his people, though they may be spoken with “ardour or divine emotion of mind”, they will never be uncontrollable (ecstatic) or cause the speaker or the listeners to lose control.
-Lastly the Holy Spirit is Holy, and his genuine works and prophetic words will always display that holiness.
+Lastly the Holy Spirit is Holy, and his genuine works and prophetic words will always display that holiness and, likewise, work his holiness within us.

 II) WHAT HAPPENS DURING PROPHETIC WORSHIP?